WaiMYuen/mbs-tech-test/README.md

 ### Testing
 - Tested components with a `Provider` to match redux context
-- Avoided mocking `useDispatch` to ensure we test against rendered state vs Redux iteself
+- Avoided mocking `useDispatch` to ensure we test against rendered state vs Redux internals

 ### Notes
 -  Had I more time, i would've liked to include more accessibility options in such as aria-labels to better enable screen-readers and assistive technologies.
 Also would've liked to have the differences between smaller and larger screen sizes to be more pronounced.